 Class lectures will be based on the book chapters, but not all of the material in the text will be covered in class.
-You are, nevertheless, responsible for reading the Text.
+You are, nevertheless, responsible for reading the text.
 Further, supplemental material may be presented that is not in the book, and thus it is essential that you attend the class regularly.

-Supplies: Textbook, composition notebook, and pencils.
+Supplies: Textbook, 3 ring binder, scantrons, pencils, & vinyl or latex gloves.